leoloso/PoP-API-WP/README.md

 # Bootstrap a PoP API for WordPress

-Quickly launch a WordPress instance with the PoP API (REST and GraphQL-compatible) installed.
+Quickly launch a WordPress instance with the PoP API, REST and GraphQL installed.

 ## Install